OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-One of the darkest times in modern day history took place in Cambodia between 1975 and 1979, when the Pol Pot-led Khmer Rouge regime ruled Cambodia.
-Promising the country peace after years of civil war and secret bombing campaigns from America, who were embattled in war with Vietnam, Cambodians flocked onto the streets to welcome soldiers during the fall of Phnom Penh on April 17, 1975.
+One of the darkest times in modern history was in Cambodia between 1975 and 1979, when the Pol Pot-led Khmer Rouge ruled the country.
+They promised peace after years of civil war and secret bombing campaigns from the United States; Cambodians flocked the streets to welcome soldiers during the fall of Phnom Penh on 17 April 1975.

-However, the promised peace never came, and residents were immediately rounded up and sent to the countryside as part of the communist regime’s plans to create an agrarian society.
-Personal possessions were confiscated, money abolished, family ties severed and the almighty Angkar set the brutal laws, which saw the population sent to work the land under appalling conditions.
+However, the promised peace never came, and residents were rounded up and sent to the countryside as part of the communist regime’s plans to create an agrarian society.
+Personal possessions were confiscated, money abolished, family ties severed and the almighty Angkar (the Khmer Communist Party) set brutal laws that sent the population to work the land under appalling conditions.

-Toul Sleng – S-21 Genocide Museum in Phnom Penh – was the main political prison, where suspected enemies of Angkar were sent.
-As Pol Pot and the top commanders’ paranoia spiralled so did the number of Cambodians detained at S-21.
-Once inside, prisoners were either tortured to death or sent to nearby Choeung Ek for “re-education” – execution.
+Tuol Sleng – S-21 – was the main political prison, and was where suspected enemies of Angkar were sent.
+As Pol Pot and the top commanders’ paranoia spiralled, so did the number of Cambodians detained here.
+Once inside, prisoners were either tortured to death or sent to nearby Choeung Ek for re-education – meaning execution.
 An estimated 12,273 were detained at S-21, with only seven known survivors.

-Those sent to Choeung Ek made the 17-kilometre journey crammed into the back of trucks.
-Once there, many were blindfolded and, not wanting to waste bullets, soldiers smashed spades into their heads before pushing them in pits containing the dead bodies of thousands.
-It is thought about 17,000 men, women and children were executed at the site.
+Those sent to Choeung Ek made the 17km (11mi) journey crammed into the back of trucks.
+Once there, many were blindfolded and, not wanting to waste bullets, soldiers smashed spades into their heads before pushing them into pits containing the dead bodies of thousands.
+It is thought that about 17,000 men, women and children were executed at the site.

 In 1980, the remains of almost 9,000 people were exhumed from the mass graves that litter the former orchard.
-Many of these skulls now sit in a memorial Stupa that was created in 1988 and forms the site’s centrepiece, serving as a stark reminder about the bitter past and to ensure the lives lost are never forgotten.
+Many of these skulls now sit in a memorial stupa that was created in 1988 and forms the centrepiece of the site, serving as a reminder of the bitter past and helping to ensure the lives lost are never forgotten.

-It’s hard to imagine the former longan orchard is a place that harbours such horror.
-Birdsong rises from the trees, the gentle breeze wafts through the manicured fields, flowers are in bloom, shimmering paddies surround the site and life goes on.
+Today, it’s hard to imagine the former longan orchard is a place that harbours such horror.
+Birdsong rises from the trees, the gentle breeze wafts through manicured fields, flowers bloom, shimmering paddies surround the site and life goes on.

-However, this isn’t any orchard in Cambodia; it acted as the Khmer Rouge’s main killing field and horrific reminders can be found at every step, making a visit to Choeung Ek a sobering one.
-Comprised of 129 communal graves, 43 have been left untouched.
+However, this isn’t any orchard in Cambodia; it was the main Khmer Rouge killing field, and horrific reminders can be found at every step – a visit to Choeung Ek is a sobering one.
+Of the 129 communal graves, 43 have been left untouched.
 The many bone fragments, teeth and scraps of bloodied cloth retrieved sit in glass containers for visitors to see.

-An audio tour guides visitors around the site with compelling stories from survivors, guards and executioners.
-A visit to the Killing Fields is harrowing, emotional and draining, however, it offers a compelling insight into a fraction of the atrocities that took place across the country under the genocidal regime.
+An audio tour guides visitors around the site, with compelling stories from survivors, guards and executioners.
+A visit to the Killing Fields is harrowing, emotional and draining, but it offers a compelling insight into a fraction of the atrocities that took place across the country under the genocidal regime.